Be Careful (Cardi B song)

-"Be Careful" is a song recorded by American rapper Cardi B. It was released on March 29, 2018, as the third single from her debut studio album Invasion of Privacy (2018).
+"Be Careful" is a song by American rapper Cardi B from her debut studio album Invasion of Privacy (2018).
+It was released on March 30, 2018, as the third single from the album.
 The song was written by Cardi B, Jordan Thorpe, and produced by Boi-1da, Vinylz, and Frank Dukes.
 It contains an interpolation from "Ex-Factor", written and performed by Lauryn Hill, which itself samples "Can It Be All So Simple", written and performed by Wu-Tang Clan.
 The latter song also samples "The Way We Were".
 Therefore, Hill, the eight members of Wu-Tang Clan, and Marvin Hamlisch, Alan Bergman and Marilyn Bergman are credited among the composers.

 "Be Careful" peaked at number 11 on the US Billboard Hot 100, and topped the Rhythmic Songs chart.
 Internationally it reached the top 40 in Canada, Ireland, New Zealand and the United Kingdom.
-The song was certified triple platinum by the Recording Industry Association of America (RIAA).
 It received a nomination for Best Rap Performance at the 61st Annual Grammy Awards.
 On April 7, 2018, Cardi B performed the song on Saturday Night Live, where she revealed the pregnancy of her first child.
+The song has been certified quintuple platinum by the Recording Industry Association of America (RIAA).